clairehyq/clairehyq.github.io/content/authors/admin/_index.md

     url: https://www.rice.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests are in Quantum Computing and Security.
+bio: My research interests in Quantum Computing and Security.

 # Interests to show in About widget
 interests:
   - Quantum Computing
   - Quantum Security
-  - High Performance Computing
+  - High-Performance Computing

 # Education to show in About widget
 education: